-Sometimes it can be challenging to come up with a great idea for a Father’s Day activity.
-Finding the perfect gift is one thing… but what do you actually do on the day?
+Sometimes it can be challenging to come up with great ideas for Fathers Day Activities.
+Finding the perfect gift is one thing… but deciding on what to do on the day is another?
 So we went around and asked our team at Cheap Sheds what their top activities were for Father’s Day.
 See if there are any ideas you would like to do this year:

 1. Make something